-You owe money to the State of Nevada and will not receive payments from the State until the issue is resolved.
+Payments will not be made until debt owed to the state is resolved.
 Contact the Controller’s Office Debt Collection section at (775) 684-5783 for further information.

 10. What about foreign vendors?
 Do I use the same forms?

 Non-USA entities are considered foreign vendors.
-A foreign vendor must complete a Foreign Vendor Registration Form and provide the appropriate IRS Form W-8 in order to be set up as a vendor for the State of Nevada.
+A foreign vendor must submit a foreign vendor registration with an IRS Form W-8 to receive payment.
 Faxes are acceptable for initial vendor set-up.
-The original forms must be mailed to Vendor Database Services prior to any payments being processed.
+The original forms must be mailed to Vendor Services prior to any payments being processed.

 11. There is no place for EFT information on the Foreign Vendor Registration form.
 How can I get paid with electronic funds transfer (EFT)?

-The Controller's Office does not do electronic fund transfers outside of the USA.
+The Controller's Office does not offer electronic fund transfers outside of the USA.
 Foreign vendors must be willing to accept a check.

 12. Can I receive payment by wire transfer?